Semi-permanent makeup / microblading

 ♦ My Philosophy of Semi-Permanent Makeup

-My name is Suzie and I'm a Linergist® who has been practicing semi-permanent make-up for years.
+My name is Suzie Kim and I'm a Linergist® who has been practicing semi-permanent make-up for years.
 I am firmly committed to providing the most innovative and safest service for my clients.
 Through varied experiences over the years, I found the best quality products by industry standards.
-I trust and feel confident about the extremely high quality products I use in meeting my high standards for beautiful, flattering appearances.
+I trust and feel confident in the quality products I use in meeting my high standards for beautiful, flattering appearances.
+I greatly value gaining education and training, to keep up with current trends and techniques.
+I believe that to be constantly learning is very important in developing my technique and service for my clients.

-I value each person's desire to look their best and I believe in order to be satisfied with any beauty decisions, one needs to be well-informed.
-This is why I stress the importance on consultations.
+I value each person's desire to look their best.
+I believe in order to be satisfied with any beauty decisions, one needs to be well-informed.
+This is why I stress the importance of consultations.
 They are a vital step in understanding my clients' expectations as well as discussing the procedure in-depth and making informed decisions.
 My concept of beauty revolves around the enhancement of your natural and timeless beauty.
-It is an honor for me to take part in assisting clients in achieving their best desired results.
+It is an honor for me to assist clients in achieving their desired results.

 ♦ The Rise of Semi-Permanent Make-up

 Cosmetic tattoos began from the influence of body art tattoos.
-Incorporating the same technique to permanently place make-up on their face, women saw it as a solution to reapplying make-up every day.
+Incorporating the same technique to permanently place make-up on their face, it was seen as a solution to reapplying make-up every day.
 Over time the cosmetic tattoos, also called permanent make-up, became problematic because it looked unnatural.
 It was permanent.
 And most inks discolored to a bluish-gray.
-Women were permanently stuck with a look that they were unsatisfied with.
+Women were permanently stuck with a look that they were no longer unsatisfied with.

 As time passed, it was clear that the chemicals and techniques used to tattoo bodies were not compatible with facial skin.
 Facial skin is thinner and more sensitive.
 Using technological advances, semi-permanent make-up uses products designed for sensitive facial skin.
 Additionally, the technique of applying semi-permanent make-up results in a more natural look that is only semi-permanent.
 You won’t be stuck with one decision for the rest of your life!
 Women are forced to make commitments every day, in almost all areas of life.
 You don’t need to do that with your make-up.